nlessmann/Simrou/README.md

 Advanced usage
 --------------

-You can as well add more than one route or action handler at a time:
+You can add more than one route or action handler at a time:

 ```javascript
 $(function() {